• boundaries.study

 Information for research participants

-We are reaching out to you as a physician or future physician in Sweden.
-We would like to ask if you would be willing to participate in a study by taking part in an interview and/or by having a researcher observe (participant observation) your engagement with the proposed legislation on reporting undocumented patients seeking care.
-The interview would cover your thoughts, perceptions, and responses.
-Participant observation would be conducted to observe, with great sensitivity to your situation, how grassroots movements develop in response to the proposal.
-In this document, you will find information about the purpose of our research project and what it means to participate in the study.
+We are reaching out to you as a physician or future physician engaged in protest/organising/activism at any level.
+We would like to ask whether you would be willing to participate in a study by taking part in an interview and, potentially, allowing a researcher to follow your engagement regarding migration control policies (participant observation).
+The interview concerns your perceptions, experiences, and approaches to issues at the intersection of medicine and migration control policies, for example questions regarding the duty to report undocumented patients or the role of medicine in border control and deportation practices.
+Participant observation concerns, with great sensitivity to your situation, observing how grassroots movements develop in response to migration control policies relating to healthcare.
+This document provides information about the purpose of the research and what participation in the study involves.

 What the study is about and why we would like you to participate

-The study seeks to increase understanding of what it would mean for physicians and their daily work if they were to be made responsible for reporting patients without legal permission to stay in the country to the police or the migration authorities.
-The study is longitudinal, which means that we will follow the development of the medical community's positions on this issue over time.
+The study aims to increase understanding of how medicine encounters and interacts with migration control policies, and how physicians perceive, experience, and respond to such policies in everyday clinical practice, across contexts.
+The study is longitudinal, meaning that it follows the development of the medical profession’s perceptions, experiences, and practices over time.
 NOTE.
 Taking part in several interviews/participant observations is not a requirement for participation in the study.

-We are asking you to take part because you are a physician or medical student who has engaged in protest or opposition to the proposed legislation on mandatory reporting of undocumented patients seeking care.
+We are asking you to take part because you are a physician or medical student who is engaged or has engaged in organising, opposition, or protest, etc. in relation to migration control policies in healthcare.

 What taking part entails